extra-p/extrap/README.md

 * `--json` load data from json file
 * `--out OUT` specify the output path for Extra-P results
 * `--print PRINT_TYPE` set which information should be displayed after modeling [ALL (default), CALLPATHS, METRICS, PARAMETERS, FUNCTIONS]

-### Notes

-One reason why the gui is not showing can be missing python packages!

 ### Build Extra-P package